theresehermie/nteract/packages/stateful-components/docs/examples.md

 ## How do I override the default editors in the Notebook component?

-Create a React component and override the `editor` child property in each cell component.
+Create a React component and pass a value to the `editor` child render function in the component.

 ```js
 import Notebook, {